algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 <ins>17 october 2022:</ins> We managed to make the code work correctly.

-<ins>18 october 2022:</ins> We were able to implement code to make use of the sensors.s
+<ins>18 october 2022:</ins> We were able to implement code to make use of the sensors.

 <ins>19 october 2022:</ins> The LoRa got flashed.